What is a SBA Microloan?

 - You need cash right away: With an SBA Microloan, you can have your loan in a few weeks if you meet lending requirements.
 However, if you have a pressing need, you may not be able to wait that long.
 If you need cash flow right away, you’re better off going through an online lender that can disburse your loan in a matter of days.
 Or, you may be able to qualify for an SBA Express Loan.

-If you’re a small business owner who needs financing to grow your business, an SBA Microloan could be the perfect solution and a solid alternative to other small business loans or business credit cards.
+If you’re a small business owner who needs financing to grow your business and you are having trouble qualifying, an SBA Microloan could be a solid option.
 To apply for an SBA Loan, contact an intermediary lender.
-Here is a list of participating intermediary microlenders in each state.
+Keep in mind that this program, while helpful, does not have unlimited funding.
+While intermediary microlenders may want to help as many borrowers as possible, they may be limited in terms of funding and resources.

 - SBA Loans